pratik-choudhari/AlgoCode/docs/issue_template.md

 - [ ] I have checked all the existing projects, before submitting a new project issue.
 - [ ] This issue will be meaningful for the project.
 - [ ] I will contribute more in future

+__Contributors are supposed to mention their coding language while asking for assignment__